top of page

 • Why interfaces are such an important part of any #platform?

-• What exactly pigs in lipstick has to do with platform engineering?
+• What exactly pigs in lipstick have to do with platform engineering?

 With KubeCon a little over a week away, I spoke with Abby Bangser, Principal Engineer at Syntasso and Whitney Lee, Developer Advocate at VMware Tanzu to talk about their Platform Engineering day talk "Sometimes, Lipstick is Exactly What a Pig Needs!" to get the answers.